What are giant cell arteritis (GCA) and polymyalgia rheumatic (PMR)?

 - Unintended weight loss.

-No one knows what causes the inflammation associated with GCA or PMR.
+Doctors aren’t sure what causes the inflammation associated with GCA or PMR.
 Problems with the immune system and aging are possible factors.
 It also could be related to your genes, or to an environmental trigger like an infection.

 Who gets these conditions?

 You are more likely to develop GCA and PMR if you are older than 50 years of age.
-They are most common in women between 70 and 80 years of age.
+The conditions are most common in women between 70 and 80 years of age.
 For unknown reasons, Caucasian people are more likely to develop GCA and PMR than people of other races.

 How are GCA and PMR diagnosed?

-Your doctor will likely perform a physical exam and ask about your symptoms.
-He or she may order a blood test, which can help detect inflammation of your arteries and check your blood count.
-Your doctor may also order a muscle biopsy (removing a small sample of muscle) to check for PMR.
+To diagnose PMR, your doctor will likely perform a physical exam and ask about your symptoms.
+He or she may order a blood test.
+This can help detect inflammation of your arteries and check your blood count.
+Your doctor could also order a muscle biopsy (removing a small sample of muscle) to check for PMR.